Skip to content

 4. Simplified, Contextual Navigation

 Desktop navigation patterns (like massive hover menus) fail on mobile.
-Prioritize the most important sections, use clear labels, and consider context-specific features like prominent “click to call” buttons or integrated maps with one-tap directions.
+Prioritise the most important sections, use clear labels, and consider context-specific features like prominent “click to call” buttons or integrated maps with one-tap directions.

 responsive web design illustration showing mobile-first approach across multiple devices